Steamgjk/Nezha/README.md

 Each process reads an independent yaml file (e.g., nezha-replica-config-0.yaml) to get its full configuration, the sample configuration files are placed in the configs folder

-Stale files and experiemental files are put into archive folder, and will be deleted finally.

 ## Install Dependencies